h0z1a1/Team_Hope_WRO/README.md

 At the onset of our preparations for the competition, we embarked on extensive research to explore various options related to the design, programming, and algorithms for our self-driving car.
 After thorough investigation and analysis, we formulated a comprehensive plan to guide our development process.

-## Program arrangement and Algorithm Planning

-Our self-driving robot integrates a high-resolution USB camera, Raspberry Pi, and Arduino Uno to achieve autonomous navigation.
-The USB camera captures visual data, while the Raspberry Pi processes it using computer vision algorithms for object detection and lane tracking.
-The Arduino Uno controls actuators and collects sensory information.
-This synchronized system enables our robot to perceive its environment, make informed decisions, and navigate autonomously.
-By leveraging these advanced components.
-The code is then divided into three major parts.

-### Part 1 - Detecting run direction:
-The first part determines the direction of the robot run.
-The robot moves slowly through the first straightforward section to ensure it can safely detect the direction of the run with its sonar sensors.
-Once it detects a large distance (>90cm) from one of the sensors, it marks the direction as “L” - clockwise, or “R” - anti-clockwise accordingly.

-### Part 2 - Completing the run

 ## Mechanical Desigen